 Those who want to be a part of the NYC lifestyle, but cannot afford living spaces in Manhattan, or upscale Brooklyn neighborhoods, have recently migrated to Bushwick.
-Not only does Bushwick provide affordable living, its locals can also easily get to Williamsburg or Manhattan via the L train.
+Not only does Bushwick provide an affordable living, but its locals can also easily get to Williamsburg or Manhattan via the L train.
 There are various types of living spaces including apartments, condos, and multi-family townhouses.
-Bushwick apartments cost anywhere from $700 to $2,295 a month, allowing for both lower income and higher income inhabitants to find a home that meets their needs.
+Bushwick apartments cost anywhere from $700 to $2,295 a month, allowing for both lower-income and higher-income inhabitants to find a home that meets their needs.

 Restaurants in Bushwick

 There are plenty of restaurants in Bushwick and a wide variety of cuisines to choose from.
 One of the standout food spots, Dear Bushwick, pays homage to Britain with its touches of English tea room decor and lighting fixtures made of old milk bottles.
 Some of the popular menu items include the hulking pork chop, the creamy celeriac soup and the beer-steamed mussels special.
 For Italian food lovers, Roberta’s is the hangout.
 Some consider Roberta’s to serve the best pizza in the borough of Brooklyn, (which may be why celebrities have been spotted there!)
 The restaurant also includes a rooftop garden, an internet-radio station centered around food, and plenty of pasta and meat dishes made with organic and local ingredients.
 If you’re in the mood for barbecue, check out the Arrogant Swine.
 Meal options include fire-pit-cooked chopped hog, smoked sausages, sweet potato waffles, and build-your-own charcuterie boards.